 McGee Equine Clinic frequently examines horses and other large animals for a variety of skin conditions: from patchy to scabby and everything between.
 If indicated we can perform diagnostic testing such as skin scrapes, cytology, biopsy, and bacterial or fungal cultures.
 We can treat your horse with either medical or surgical management depending on the situation.
+Please give us a call to schedule an appointment if your animal has a skin condition that needs to be examined.
 We see a variety of skin conditions; some common skin conditions that we manage include (but are not limited to):

 Tiny insects, such as mosquitoes, ants, and a variety of flies, can cause big skin problems for your horse.
 Insect hypersensitivity is an allergic reaction, usually to a biting insect’s saliva, and is one of the most common equine dermatological issues.
 Bites can result in welts and bumps at the site of penetration, but can also lead to an outbreak of hives.